The largest river festival in France at the confluence of the Seine and Oise

 The Pardon National de la Batellerie attracts thousands of visitors each year from all over the Île-de-France region and beyond.
 Supported by the City of Conflans-Sainte-Honorine, bargemen associations, and players in the river world, it is an unmissable event for all enthusiasts of river heritage and inland navigation history.
 Its unique character in France makes it an irreplaceable event in the cultural landscape of the Yvelines.

-The Pardon National de la Batellerie returns for its 67th edition from June 12 to 14, 2026, in Conflans-Sainte-Honorine.
-This unmissable event for French river heritage will once again bring together bargemen, inland navigation enthusiasts, and visitors along the Seine quays, at the confluence with the Oise.
+The National Pardon of Inland Waterways returns for its 67th edition from Friday, June 12 to Sunday, June 14, 2026 in Conflans-Sainte-Honorine.
+This essential event of French river heritage annually gathers boatmen, inland navigation enthusiasts, and visitors along the banks of the Seine, at the confluence of the Oise.

 By car: Conflans-Sainte-Honorine is accessible via the A15 motorway (exit 7 Conflans / Herblay) or the A13 then A14.
 Free parking near the quays, but it is recommended to prioritize public transport due to crowds.